Postdoc Health Insurance

 Awards that do not provide a health care allowance

 If a fellow is sponsored by a postdoctoral fellowship that does not provide an allowance that can be used to cover the cost of the fellow’s health care premium, the fellow will, nevertheless, have the option to participate in the employee health plans at the University.
 However, in this case, the researcher is expected to pay only the employee portion of the premium and University will pay its portion of the cost.

-NIH postdoctoral fellowships.
-An NIH postdoctoral award provides an allowance of $7,000 to cover health care premium costs and trainee related expenses.
+- NIH postdoctoral fellowships: An NIH postdoctoral award provides an allowance of $7,000 to cover health care premium costs and trainee related expenses.
 This allowance may be used to pay first the fellow portion of health care and the trainee related expenses.
 The University’s portion of the premium may also be charged to the award subject to availability of funding.

-NSF postdoctoral fellowships.
-Where allowed by the agency, these awards may be used to pay the fellow’s portion of the health care premium.
+- NSF postdoctoral fellowships: Where allowed by the agency, these awards may be used to pay the fellow’s portion of the health care premium.
 The University’s portion of the premium may also be charged to the award subject to availability of funding.

-Other awards.
-The provision of health care benefits to postdoctoral fellows whose awards do not fit into any of the above categories will be treated on an individual basis.
+- Other: The provision of health care benefits to postdoctoral fellows whose awards do not fit into any of the above categories will be treated on an individual basis.
 However, the general principles as conveyed by these guidelines will be applied.

 To seek reimbursement of the fellow portion of the health care premium, the post-doc should contact his/her department administrator, who will prepare a reimbursement check request.
 The reimbursement request must be supported by a copy of the Esther print out documenting the deductions.
 Reimbursement is limited to available funds.